Trinity-RFT: A General-Purpose and Unified Framework for Reinforcement Fine-Tuning of Large Language Models: Design and Implementations

 \subsubsection{End-to-end Data Transformation}

-To support the diverse RFT modes (e.g., synchronous or asynchronous) in \trinity, we establish a service-oriented data pipeline architecture as illustrated in Figure~\ref{fig:data_pipelines}.
+To support the diverse RFT modes (e.g., synchronous or asynchronous) in \trinity, we establish a service-oriented data pipeline architecture as illustrated in Figure~\ref{fig:data_pipeline_buffers}.
 It decouples data pipeline logic from procedure control to enable flexible RL-oriented data transformations with two key modules:

-\begin{itemize} \item The \textbf{Formatter Module} unifies disparate data sources into RFT-compatible formats, providing convenient conversion between raw inputs (e.g., meta-prompts, domain-specific corpora, and QA pairs with tagged rewards) and structured RFT representations (e.g., via \texttt{RftDatasetModel}).
-For efficient RFT workloads, we utilize PostgreSQL-based persistent storage supporting both \texttt{ExperienceModel} for prioritized trajectories and \texttt{DPODataModel} for preference pairs, which is particularly beneficial for asynchronous RFT mode and distributed environments.
-Full schema details appear in Appendix~\ref{app:data-schemas}.
+\begin{itemize} \item The \textbf{Formatter Module} unifies disparate data sources into RFT-compatible formats, providing convenient conversion between raw inputs (e.g., meta-prompts, domain-specific corpora, and QA pairs with tagged rewards) and structured RFT representations.
+For efficient RFT workloads, we utilize buffer-based persistent storage (Section \ref{subsec:rft_core}) to support different data models, such as \texttt{ExperienceModel} for prioritized rollout trajectories and \texttt{DPODataModel} for preference pairs.
+The conversion logic and data models are highly customizable to meet diverse requirements for managing experience data.
+This flexibility enables robust metadata recording and field normalization, which is essential for advanced scenarios such as asynchronous RFT in trainer-explorer environments, agent self-evolution from a cold start using meta-prompts, and knowledge injection from structurally complex domain-specific corpora.